nelson-lang/nelson-gitbook/en/functions_manager/addpath.md

   <p><b>addpath</b> add directories to search path.</p>
   <p>It is also possible to add lists of directory names separated by pathsep.</p>
+  <p>Non-existent path will not be added and a warning will be issued.</p>

 ## Example